ethereum/EIPs/EIPS/DebtStandard.md

 enum DebtStatus { Approved, Materialized, Defaulted, Fulfilled }
 ```

 The above interface should be implemented by all tokens that represent debt of any sort.
-Additionally, for collateralized debt and interest bearing debt, we propose the following supplemental interfaces.
+Additionally, for collateralized debt and interest-bearing debt, we propose the following supplemental interfaces.

 ### Secured Debt
 The Secured Standard is used in addition to the debt standard to represent collateralized debt.